linnarsson-lab/loom-viewer/docs/loom_format.md

         ds = loom.connect('cortex.loom')

 This opens a connection to the given file, similar to how you would connect to a database.
 Row and column attributes are loaded into memory for quick access, but the main data matrix remains on disk until you request it.
+The function returns an object of type `<LoomConnection>`.

 You can read the `shape` property to see the row and column counts:

         ds.shape
         >>> (21135, 3005)